Key Club: Elections

 Key Club is one of the only internationally structured high school organizations led by high school students.
-There are five distinct levels in the organization's leadership hierarchy: International, District, Region, Division, and Club.
+There are four distinct levels in the organization's leadership hierarchy: International, District, Division, and Club.
+Some districts also have their divisions clustered in another optional structure called a Region, though this is not a standard part of a general district structure.

 International

-International Offices are elected at International Convention (ICON) each summer during the meeting of the House of Delegates.
+International officers are elected at the International Convention (ICON) each summer during the meeting of the House of Delegates.

-In caucusing sessions held prior to the House of Delegates meeting, no more than two President and Vice President candidates and no more than 14 Trustee candidates are nominated for election.
-While only 11 positions for trustee are available, 14 are nominated for election as the organization bylaws dictate that the minimum number of trustee candidates on the ballot “...shall not be less than the number to be elected plus one and not more than the number to be elected plus three...” notwithstanding cases of dual domination of President and/or Vice President candidates in which cases this minimum number could increase up to 16.
+In caucusing sessions held prior to the house of delegates, no more than two international president (IP) and international vice president (IVP) candidates and no more than 14 international trustee (IT) candidates are nominated for election.
+While only 11 positions for trustee are available, 14 are nominated for election; organization bylaws dictate that the minimum number of trustee candidates on the ballot “...shall not be less than the number to be elected plus one and not more than the number to be elected plus three...” notwithstanding cases of dual nomination of president or vice president candidates where the minimum number could increase up to 16.

-During international election, district-endorsed candidates (no more than 2 from each district) for IP, IVP, and IT caucus in district rooms, sharing their platform and taking questions.
-Post caucusing, Key Club members nominate 14 to proceed to the House of Delegates.
-This number may be reduced if dual nomination for a IP or IVP candidate is considered.
-At House of Delegates, the International President, Vice President, and 11 trustees are elected to the board by delegate votes.
+During international elections, district-endorsed candidates (no more than 2 from each district) for IP, IVP, and IT caucus in district-based rooms, sharing their platform and taking questions.
+After caucusing, Key Club members nominate 14 to proceed to the house of delegates.
+This number may be reduced if dual nomination for an IP or IVP candidate is considered.
+At the house of delegates, the international president, vice president, and 11 trustees are elected to the board by delegate votes.

-Each club present at the convention can then send no more than two delegates to the House of Delegates where (in addition to amendments that are discussed and voted upon) the International President, Vice President, and Trustees are elected.
-The current International Board, all District Governors, and all Immediate Past District Governors are delegates at large, meaning they can vote independent of their club.
+Each club present at the convention can send no more than two delegates to the house of delegates where, in addition to any resolutions or bylaw amendments to be considered, the international president, vice president, and trustees are elected.
+The current international board, all district governors, and all immediate past district governors are delegates at large, meaning they can vote independent of their club.

 District

-District-level positions are often elected at annual District conventions (usually held during March, April, or May), where Key Club members, advisers, Kiwanis members, and guests are in attendance.
-Activities often include forums and workshops, facilitated by the District Board; awards and recognition ceremonies; a Governor's ball or banquet; a less formal dance; a keynote speaker; and several general sessions for remaining convention business.
-Caucuses, or questioning periods, are held to elect the new District Executive Officers (governor, secretary, treasurer, editor, webmaster, etc.) for the upcoming service year.
+District-level positions are often elected at annual district conventions (typically held in March or April), where Key Club members, advisors, Kiwanis members, and guests are in attendance.
+Activities often include forums and workshops facilitated by district board members; awards and recognition ceremonies; a Governor's ball or banquet; a less formal dance; a keynote speaker; and several general sessions for remaining convention business.
+Caucuses, or questioning periods, are held to elect the new district officers (governor, secretary, treasurer, editor, webmaster, lieutenant governor, etc.) for the upcoming service year.

-Many Districts brand their conventions differently in order to better reflect event goals.
-For example, a District convention is referred to as "District Leadership Conference" in the Missouri-Arkansas District, "District Educational Convention" in the New England District, "District Leadership Training Conference" in the New York District, "District Convention/Leadership Conference" in the Pennsylvania District and "District Education and Leadership Conference" in the Florida District.
+Many districts name or brand their conventions differently in order to best reflect event goals.
+For example, a district convention is referred to as "District Leadership Conference" in the Missouri-Arkansas district, "District Educational Convention" in the New England district, "District Leadership Training Conference" in the New York district, "District Convention/Leadership Conference" in the Pennsylvania district and "District Education and Leadership Conference" in the Florida district.